|benf.org : other : cfr : license|

 That being said, people ask what license I use, in order that they can conform with adoption policies.

-If you use/include CFR in something cool, drop me a note!
+If you use/include CFR in something cool, I'd appreciate it if you drop me a note!

 As mentioned in exhaustive detail elsewhere - Please do NOT use CFR to decompile class files where you do not have legal rights to do so, and please refrain from emailling me anything you don't have a right to.